gggittt/Lines98/README.md

 Unity version - 2019.4.17f1.
 Choose older version for this project because is't faster and easier to prototype.

-The project is under development.
-At a technical interview, we can practice live coding, I can implement a feature of your choice.

 ## Game rules